 Ultracold atoms also provide a window into quantum mechanics, where particles can behave in strange ways, such as spontaneously passing through physical barriers or communicating instantaneously over long distances.
-The study of quantum mechanics has led to the development of such ubiquitous technologies as lasers, semiconductors and transistors.
+The study of quantum mechanics has led to the development of such ubiquitous technologies as lasers, semiconductors, and transistors.
 By making the leap into Earth orbit, the Cold Atom Lab may open the door for the development of quantum technologies in space.

 About the size of a mini refrigerator, the Cold Atom Lab will be equipped with the newly arrived hardware in 2020.
-Designed and built at NASA’s Jet Propulsion Laboratory in Pasadena, California, the Cold Atom Lab was is sponsored by the International Space Station Program at NASA’s Johnson Space Center in Houston, and the Space Life and Physical Sciences Research and Applications (SLPSRA) Division of NASA’s Human Exploration and Operations Mission Directorate at NASA Headquarters in Washington.
+Designed and built at NASA’s Jet Propulsion Laboratory in Pasadena, California, the Cold Atom Lab is sponsored by the International Space Station Program at NASA’s Johnson Space Center in Houston, and the Space Life and Physical Sciences Research and Applications (SLPSRA) Division of NASA’s Human Exploration and Operations Mission Directorate at NASA Headquarters in Washington.